Latteflo/Py-projects/moodle_automatization/instructions.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory where `moodle_attendance.py` is located.
 3. Execute the script by running:

    ```shell
    python moodle_attendance.py
    ```

 4. The script will automatically open a Chrome browser window, log into Moodle with the credentials from your `.env` file, navigate to the attendance page, and perform the check-in or check-out operation based on the current time and day.

-### It's important not to upload your .env file to version control or share it with others as it contains sensitive information.
+### It's important not to upload your .env file to version control or share it with others as it contains sensitive information

-#### Ensure that your .env file is listed in your .gitignore if using git to prevent it from being committed.
+#### Ensure that your .env file is listed in your .gitignore if using git to prevent it from being committed

 ## Automation